SAP/openui5-docs/docs/Defining_Groups_for_Fast_Navigation_(F6)_10b14c7.md

 ```

-The `RenderManager` writes the attribute automatically during rendering when the `writeControlData` or `writeElementData` is called.
+The `RenderManager` writes the attribute automatically during rendering when the `openStart` method is called \(new rendering API\) or when the `writeControlData` or `writeElementData` is called \(legacy rendering API\).
 The application can also change the custom data if desired.

 ***